 We’ve complied a massive list of wedding venues in Houston at the bottom of this page, but we wanted to highlight what we considered to be the essential venues to tour.
 These are our favorite venues to photograph and each one is great.

-The Gallery has a great secluded patio for private ceremonies in the heart of Houston.
-And the warmth of the recessed lighting and wood floors of its indoor ceremony spaces makes receptions feel intimate and elegant all at once.
+The Gallery is one of our absolute favorite wedding venues in Houston.
+Our favorite feature is the low mission style clay roof in the front.
+The ivy wall is also a fantastic place for photos.
+There’s a secluded patio for private ceremonies in the heart of Houston.
+The warmth of the recessed lighting and wood floors of its indoor spaces makes receptions feel intimate and elegant all at once.

 Great for: couples looking for a wedding venue with character.